Interaction of geophysical flows with sea ice dynamics

-Comparing the above definition of Hibler's operator to the one presented in \cite[Section~3]{BDHH:22}, we observe that the sign is changed and $\frac{1}{\rice h}$ is included in the definition for the sake of consistency with the hydrostatic Stokes operator and for simplicity of the notation.
+Comparing this definition of Hibler's operator to the one presented in \cite[Section~3]{BDHH:22}, we observe that the sign is changed and $\nicefrac{1}{\rice h}$ is included in the definition for the sake of consistency with the hydrostatic Stokes operator and to ease notation.
 We also introduce the lower-order terms